A proxy is a machine or software that does something on behalf of you, the client.

 HTTPS was designed to allow and provide secure and safe end-to-end privacy from the client to the server (and back).
 In order to provide that when speaking to an HTTP proxy, the HTTP protocol has a special request that curl uses to setup a tunnel through the proxy that it then can encrypt and verify.
 This HTTP method is known as

 When the proxy tunnels encrypted data through to the remote server after a CONNECT method sets it up, the proxy cannot see nor modify the traffic without breaking the encryption:

 MITM means Man-In-The-Middle.
 MITM-proxies are usually deployed by companies in "enterprise environments" and elsewhere, where the owners of the network have a desire to investigate even TLS encrypted traffic.

-To do this, they require users to install a custom "trust root" (CA cert) in the client, and then the proxy terminates all TLS traffic from the client, impersonates the remote server and acts like a proxy.
+To do this, they require users to install a custom "trust root" (Certificate Authority (CA) certificate) in the client, and then the proxy terminates all TLS traffic from the client, impersonates the remote server and acts like a proxy.
 The proxy then sends back a generated certificate signed by the custom CA. Such proxy setups usually transparently capture all traffic from clients to TCP port 443 on a remote machine.
 Running curl in such a network would also get its HTTPS traffic captured.

 This practice, of course, allows the middle man to decrypt and snoop on all TLS traffic.